York Fire Station: Fire station

 The property was advertised for sale in 1912 and acquired by William Thomas Davies, a member of the Municipal Council.
 At this time the property contained the main brick building of three rooms and back verandah with stables, harness room and toilet to the rear.

 The York Volunteer Fire Brigade that had been formed in 1910, moved into the building in October 1912.
 The Prunster family was instrumental in the relocation to the new premises, and also led a very successful football team.
 Joseph Herman Prunster was an original member who later served as captain of the Fire Brigade for seven years.
 Initially the Fire Station was rented from Davies at a cost of 25 pence per week, before the building was purchased in 1914 by the WA Fire Brigades Board for £700.

 The Fire Brigade firstly erected a garage for their vehicle, which was built onto the former mayor’s office.
 They recessed into a horizontal rendered band the words "Fire Station" on the front of this extension, which can be seen clearly from Avon Terrace.

-The front room was converted to a bedroom, allowing the station to be manned at night.
+The front room was converted to a bedroom, allowing the station to be staffed at night.

 In 1921, a reel house was added to the north side of the building at a cost of £150 to house the water hose cart.
 In 1928, the first motorised fire engine arrived, a T-model Ford referred to as "Motor 36".
 This in turn was replaced in 1941 by a new motor pump number 17, also a T-model Ford.
 This required enlargement of the engine room and the back wall was removed and extended back several feet, probably by volunteer labour.
 Subsequent fire engines were a Dodge in the late 1940s, an Austin in 1957 and a Bedford truck in 1972.

 A kitchen was added to the building by 1951 that included a Metters No 2 stove.
 The jarrah bell tower was replaced in 1952 and the fire bell replaced by a siren in 1955.

 This building served as the York Fire Station for 77 years.